Configure a Linux Python app for Azure App Service

 Django app

-For Django apps, App Service looks for a file named wsgi.py within your app code, and then runs Gunicorn using the following command:
+For Django apps, App Service looks for a file named wsgi.py in your app code, and then runs Gunicorn by using the following command:

 # <module> is the name of the folder that contains wsgi.py